geohotstan/tinycorp-meetings/last-week-in-tinycorp/2025-03-17/meeting-transcript.md

 It's just 182 milliseconds.
 Yeah, I'll do PRs tomorrow, and then get back to it.
 I think this got it.
-LVM is just generating bad code.
+LLVM is just generating bad code.
 Yeah, Qualcomm wrote all this stuff in assembly, it seems.

 ##### **Chenyu** [[00:51:47](https://www.youtube.com/watch?v=jn3no5UZLmI&t=3107)]